 Ray Cronin of Club Benchmarking released an eye-opening white paper to the industry on the importance of forward-looking capital plans, strong balance sheets, and the indisputable fact that private clubs compete on value, not price.

 A club’s income statement is not the only important measure of club health.
 It’s only a gauge of a club’s ability to deliver service and amenities to its members.
 The money flowing through a club is consumed by the members’ everyday use of the club.
 Most clubs aspire to breakeven operationally.
 That’s okay, but it is not the real driver of long-term success.

-The real financial driver of success is capital investment and a growing, strong balance sheet.
+Capital investment and a growing, strong balance sheet are the real financial drivers of success.
 Cronin calls this “Net worth over time (NWOT)” and states it is the true key performance indicator.
-Using data from over 2,000 private clubs, Cronin found that NWOT was shrinking at 50%, stagnate at 15%, and growing at 35% of the surveyed clubs.
+Using data from over 2,000 private clubs, Cronin found that NWOT was shrinking at 50%, stagnating at 15%, and growing at 35% of the surveyed clubs.

 Cronin stated, “Don’t look to simple answers like cutting price.
-Focus on your club’s value proposition and aim to assure your club offers a compelling member experience.
+Focus on your club’s value proposition and aim to ensure your club offers a compelling member experience.
 Create a forward-looking capital plan that is the root of sustainable financial success.”
-This includes one that is designed to retain and attract the most new members, not projects favored by a just a few fueled by personal agendas.
+This includes one designed to retain and attract the most new members, not projects favored by just a few fueled by personal agendas.

-The way forward is a strategic capital plan that engages the members in the process.
+A strategic capital plan that engages the members in the process is the way forward.
 Professional management and superb boards know how to make this happen.